 Step 1: Select the Local Disk

 Once you download and install Tenorshare 4DDiG Windows Data Recovery the home interface will be as seen below.
-Here selects the drive from where you want to recover your photos and click “Start”.
-Then select the file types you want to scan and click “Scan selected file types” to begin.
+Here selects the drive from where you want to recover your photos and click “Scan” to proceed.

 Step 2: Scan the Photos